What Does “Doubling Coupons” Mean?

-Double or triple coupons is a promotion offered by the store in an effort to get you to shop there.
+Double or triple coupons is a promotion offered by a store in an effort to get you to shop there.
 Doubling coupons is when the store will take your coupon and match the value of it up to a certain amount.
 The amount will vary by store, but I will use $1 as an example.
 You bring in your $1 coupon to use and they will give you $2 off your purchase instead of just $1.
 Pretty good deal, eh?

 The coupon doubling happens automatically at the register, however you may need to use your loyalty/rewards card to take advantage of the promotion (make sure to scan your card before any coupons or they may not double).
 After you scan the $1 coupon, you will see another deduction right under it for another $1 off.